Skip to content

 Requesting a calculation to run

 Requesting a calculation to run is part of this course and is described here.
-This is done by using the SLURM scheduler.
+This is done by using the Slurm scheduler.

 • interactive nodes: a type of calculation node, where a user can do calculations directly